 Put simply: In real estate, the cost basis is the original value that a buyer pays for their property.

 It’s an important figure to know because homeowners who sell a residence or investment property must pay capital gains tax on any monies generated above and beyond what they initially paid for these assets.
-Think of cost basis as a measuring stick through which the Internal Revenue Service (IRS) will look to determine how much you’ve made in terms of gains on the sale of an asset such as a house, apartment or condo – and, for that matter, what portion of any given real estate property sale that it might hope to collect tax monies on.
+Think of cost basis as a measuring stick through which the Internal Revenue Service (IRS) will look to determine how much you’ve made in terms of gains on the sale of an asset such as a house, apartment or condo – and what portion of any given real estate property sale that it might hope to collect tax money on.

-An important point to keep in mind here as well: When calculating cost basis for homeowners, the property owner’s cost basis increases by the cost of any capital improvements made to the property.
+An important point to keep in mind when calculating cost basis for homeowners is that the property owner’s cost basis increases by the cost of any capital improvements made to the property.
 Likewise, for investors, it’s also important to consider that the cost basis is the purchase price of any given property minus depreciation and tax credits.
-In other words: Cost basis can change over time as well.
+In other words, cost basis can change over time as well.

-To summarize, cost basis value is used in the calculation of capital gains or losses, which is the difference between the selling price and purchase price of your asset (your property).
+To summarize, cost basis value is used in the calculation of capital gains or losses, which is the difference between the selling price and purchase price of your asset (i.e., your property).

 What Can Be Included In The Cost Basis Of A Property?

 According to accounting pros, it’s important to consider your cost basis and how it’s computed as you contemplate a potential sale of your property and how much money you might receive from it.
 Your cost basis typically includes: